Kay Gottschalk

-Life and politics
+Early life and education

 Gottschalk was born 1965 in Hamburg and studied business administration and law.
 He went on to become an insurance manager.

+Career

 At the 2017 German federal election he was elected member of parliament through a list place in North Rhine-Westphalia.

 In December 2017 he was elected as a deputy leader of the AfD.
 Since 2019 he was married.
 His husband died on 1 March 2023.

 Following Russian invasion of Ukraine, Gottschalk, alongside AfD MEP Guido Reil and a delegation of NRW Landtag visited Ukraine and declared solidarity, representing a minority in the generally pro-Russian party.

 In a speech on January 24, 2018 at the AfD's New Year's reception in Krefeld, Gottschalk said: "I call on all citizens of good will: Boycott the stores of the Turks in Germany, because 70 percent of them are going for Erdoğan" According to his own statements, it was important to him to make a statement against Turkey's attack on Kurdish citizens in Syria, and just as Germans are held responsible for the election of the NSDAP, Turkish citizens and citizens of Turkish origin in Germany should also be held responsible for the policies of said head of state.
 AfD member of parliament Martin Renner called on Gottschalk to resign from all offices.
 The state security authorities began investigating him because of Gottschalk's statement.
 However, these were discontinued by the Krefeld public prosecutor's office in summer 2018, as the offense of Section 130 StGB was not fulfilled.